Movladi Udugov

 Movladi Saidarbievich Udugov (Мовла́ди Саидарби́евич Уду́гов, born 9 February 1962 in Germenchuk, Shalinsky District, Chechnya into the Shirdi teip) is the former First Deputy Prime Minister of the Chechen Republic of Ichkeria (ChRI).
 As a Chechen propaganda chief, he was credited for the Chechens' victory on the information front during the First Chechen War.

-A highly-controversial figure, following a particularly fundamentalist strain of Islam that is not shared by most Chechens, he is currently one of the ideologues and the main propagandist behind the Caucasus Emirate (a Pan-Islamic militant movement that is rejecting the idea of a merely independent Chechen state in favor of an Islamic state encompassing most of the Russia's North Caucasus and based on Islamic Sharia law).
+A controversial figure, following a particularly fundamentalist strain of Islam that is not shared by most Chechens, he is currently one of the ideologues and the main propagandist behind the Caucasus Emirate.

 Georgi Derluguian has described him as a "wonderfully opportunistic journalist" and an "autodidactic master of Chechen war propaganda" who, outside Islamic sources, also quotes Western authors such as Gramsci and Huntington.

 Udugov currently lives in exile in Turkey.

 Biography

 Early life

 From 1983 to 1988, Udugov studied in Checheno-Ingushetia State University.
 In 1988, he became editor in chief of the newspaper Orientir, which was banned by the regional committee of the Communist Party of the Soviet Union in 1989.
 Soon after, he became a member of the Presidium of the Executive Committee of the National Congress of Chechen People (NCCP).
 In the NCCP, Udugov became the chairman of the Information Committee and simultaneously an employee of the local television station.
 During the 1991 revolution in Grozny, Udugov used this position to broadcast future President Dzhokhar Dudayev's address to the Chechen people.